![Fantasy Zone [Model 317-5000] Fantasy Zone [Model 317-5000]](images/marquees/810.jpg)

 Buttons: 2

-Fantasy Zone was released in March 1986.
+Fantasy Zone was released on March 20, 1986 (Thursday) in Japan.

 The game's main character Opa-opa makes a cameo in 'Zillion' a science fiction anime T.V. series from the 80's, and in the Sega Dreamcast games Shenmue (1999) and Shenmue 2 (2001) as a collectable figurine.